 FODMAPS are prevalent in many foods.
 The diet acts to reduce their load and impact when intolerances and microbial imbalances are present.

-A low-FODMAP diet is not an end to itself.
+A low-FODMAP diet is not an end in itself.

-See it as another tool that can play and important role in getting your gut back on a healthy track.
+See it as another tool that can play an important role in getting your gut back on a healthy track.